HewlettPackard/hpe-sd-cloud/docker/images/sd-aio/README.md

 This image is based on `sd-base-ansible` so you will need to build that one first.

-In order to ease building a build-wrapper script `build.sh` script is provided.
+In order to ease building a build-wrapper script (`build.sh`) is provided.
 This script will build the image and tag it as `sd-aio`.

 Building this image also requires the correspoding Service Director ISO to be mounted/extracted into the `iso` directory.